 But I had more than that to do, Some other prayer to pray, For I had some good things for them On that cold winter day.

-Those dear ones over the river, And I could hear the angels say "God loves w cheerful giver."
-And when I found them as I did
+Yes, I had some things I could give Those dear ones over the river, And I could hear the angels say "God loves a cheerful giver."